NotTacoz/jacaranda/content/notes/CAP5.md

 	- Diffusion - gases rapidly diffuse as the particles are moving rapidly and continue to move until they hit something
 	- Compressibility - gases are compressible as there is a large amount of space between the particles
 - 167. Explain the origin of the Kelvin temperature scale, and state the meaning of the term absolute zero.
+	- (?) absolute zero is the temperature where all movement of particles has stopped.
 - 168. Convert temperatures between Celsius and Kelvin.
 	- temperature is measure of average kinetic energy of the particles.
 	- temperature of gases is measured in Kelvin (K)